bimalpreetkaur/assessment/README.md

 ## Usage:

 Prerequisites :-
-You should have Java and Eclipse installed in your machine and Internet Connectivity.
+You should have Java and IDE installed in your machine and Internet Connectivity.

-Clone the Repository (got clone https://github.com/bimalpreetkaur/assessment.git).
+- Clone the Repository (got clone https://github.com/bimalpreetkaur/assessment.git).
-Open Eclipse.
+- Open IDE.
-Click on the File menu.
+- Click on the File menu.
-Select Open Projects from file System.
+- Select Open Projects from file System.
-Click on directory.
+- Click on directory.
-Locate the project.
+- Locate the project.
-Click on finish.
+- Click on finish.

 Execute test -

-Go to root directory of the project and build the dependencies and execute test using mvn clean install.
+- Go to root directory of the project and build the dependencies and execute test using mvn clean install.

 Test Output -

 Test Report
-Navigate to the test output folder.
+- Navigate to the test output folder.
-Navigate to surefire-reports folder.
+- Navigate to surefire-reports folder.
-Open the index.html file for test output report.
+- Open the index.html file for test output report.

 Test Log
-Navigate to Log folder
+- Navigate to Log folder
-Open log4j.log file for test logs.
+- Open log4j.log file for test logs.

 # Limitations -